Skip to main content

 “What makes you say something like that?”
 He asked as he watched Laali struggle with the full bucket.
 He took it from her hand, carefully avoiding touch and poured the water into an empty vessel before throwing the bucket down again as it made a splash.
 He started pulling the rope this time as Laali watched him.

 “That is why you come before anyone else?”
-Kabir poured the water again and this time even when Laali protested faintly he picked up both vessels himself as Laali followed him back home with the bucket in hand.
-She did not answer but Kabir knew what he needed to know.
-He put the buckets down on the courtyard as he wiped the sweat off his forehead. “ Baba will kill me if he knows I made you work.”
+Kabir poured the water again, and this time, even when Laali protested faintly, he picked up both vessels himself as Laali followed him back home with the bucket in hand.
+She did not answer, but Kabir knew what he needed to know.
+He put the buckets down in the courtyard as he wiped the sweat off his forehead. “ Baba will kill me if he knows I made you work.”
 Laali lamented.
-“Dada usually is supposed to help me but he is barely home.”
+“Dada usually is supposed to help me, but he is barely home.”
 She seemed disappointed.
 Kabir smiled faintly.
-“I do harder in the city.”
+“I work harder in the city.”

 “What is the city like?”
 Laali asked the question she had been contemplating since the previous evening.